Luna-Coder/es6-destructing/README.md

   // do something with these variables
 }
 ```
+In some cases, you can destructure the object in a function argument itself.

 This effectively destructures the object sent into the function.
 This can also be done _in-place_.
 ```js
 const profileUpdate = ({ name, age, nationality, location }) => {